se4ai/se4ai.github.io/index.md

 this book asks what is missing from most other textbooks on AI and SE.
 To fill that gap,  we will cover:

-- software processes; and
-- ethically-aligned design
+- Software processes:
 Software process is how large teams divide tasks such that more people can deliver more functionality, faster.
 Software processes are vital to the scalability and maintainability of AI tools.
+- Ethically-aligned design:

-Ethically-aligned design is how we can match up high-level ethical goals (e.g. fairness, reliability, transparency, etc)  with lower-level functionality (e.g. rule generation, anomaly detection, clustering, etc).
+This is how match up high-level ethical goals (e.g. fairness, reliability, transparency, etc)  with lower-level functionality (e.g. rule generation, anomaly detection, clustering, etc).
 As AI tools get used more and more, such an ethical perspective on AI tools is becoming increasingly  important.